tueimage/8qa01/README.md

 # Image analysis for cancer risk assessment (8QA01)

 This is a repository for the course 8QA01 at Eindhoven University of Technology.
-This course takes place on three platforms: Github, Canvas and Teams:
+This course takes place on two platforms: Github and Canvas:

 * In this Github repository you will find all content and technical part of the course
 * Canvas is used for announcements, handing in your assignments, and discussion forum
-* Teams is used for meetings
+* Meetings will be at the TU/e, COVID-rules permitting...
+Otherwise we will switch to MS Teams.

-Your lecturer is Veronika or Dr. Cheplygina.
+Your lecturer is Mark Janse, he can be reached at his TU/e email address (see Canvas).

 ## Project goals

-In this project you will learn to measure features in images of skin lesions, and predict the diagnosis (for example, melanoma) from these features in an automatic way.
+In this project you will learn to measure *features* in images of skin lesions, and predict the diagnosis (for example, melanoma) from these features in an automatic way.
 You will likely:
 * Study literature to find out what kind of features may be relevant for skin lesion diagnosis
 * Implement methods to measure such features
 * Predict the lesion diagnosis, based on the features